 All of these questions should feature on your checklist when beginning negotiations with a CSP, but there are many more.
 One go-to document is the Cloud Security Alliance’s Cloud Controls Metrics (CCM) guide.
 This will give you the ability to conduct a deep dive into a CSP’s security capability.

 Just as when starting any business relationship, it is impossible to be 100% safe when choosing a CSP.
 Nevertheless, you can at least increase your level of certainty and protection with some due diligence.
 With such an important resource at stake, it’s worth the effort.

-Find out more about cloud computing from Orange Business Services and read case studies, ebooks, factsheets and more on the Private Cloud Solutions page.
+Find out more about cloud computing from Orange Business and read case studies, ebooks, factsheets and more on the Private Cloud Solutions page.